Amitriptyline

 - Insomnia: Often used in low doses for its sedative properties to improve sleep quality.

-How it Works
+How Amitriptyline Works

 - Pain Signal Modulation: By influencing nerve pathways, amitriptyline can reduce the perception of chronic neuropathic pain.
+Specifically, it alters how the spinal cord processes pain signals, which provides long-term relief.

 Dosage